doctrine-extensions/DoctrineExtensions/README.md

 - run: `php example/run.php` to run example

 ### Contributors:

+**NOTE:** composer7.json is only used to test extensions with ODM mongodb using php7, same for travis.

 Thanks to [everyone participating](http://github.com/l3pp4rd/DoctrineExtensions/contributors) in the development of these great Doctrine2 extensions!